troyk-26/idx-exchange/README.md

   - UnifiedSchoolDistrict: assigned properties a California school district based on geographic coordinates
   - PropertyAge: Replaced YearBuilt with feature more easily interpreted by model
   - BedBathRatio: BedroomsTotal / BathroomsTotalInteger

+## Week 7

+- Updated preprocessing
+  - Drop non-California entries
+  - Add feature engineering from Week 6 to preprocessing function
+- Experiment with gradient boosting models (tree-based models where each new tree improves upon errors from previous trees)
+  - XGBoost: expands evenly level by level
+  - LightGBM: only expands branches that most reduce error
+- Performed hyperparameter tuning to build best predictive gradient boosting model

 ## Software